Jolicloud/jolicloud-robby-kernel/jolicloud/rtl8192se/readme.txt

 Note: To check the version of wireless extension, please type "iwconfig -v"

-If IPW driver interface is used, it us suggested to follow the steps from 1 to 6.
+If IPW driver interface is used, it is suggested to follow the steps from 1 to 6.
 If wpa_supplicant has been installed in your system, only steps 5 and 6 are required to be executed for WEXT driver interface.